aerger/ld26/README.txt

 MS Paint / Adobe Photoshop / Google Chrome

-MOST OF ALL: MY WIFE AND TWO AWESONE KIDS.
+MOST OF ALL: MY WIFE AND TWO AWESOME KIDS.
 YOU MAKE IT POSSIBLE.

 ----------------------------------------------------------------